 Built in 1984, the 50 units at Valley View Apartments are in need of extensive renovations.
-It is HDP's intent to substantially rehabilitate Valley View using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
+It is HDP's intent to substantially rehabilitate or redevelop Valley View using MTW program funds.
 Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.
+The modeling of this transaction will better inform the plan of action.